arp242/goon/README.md

 AFAIK).

 ### Why sync with ssh and not directory sharing?
-It's network-transparent and fairly universal; I may want to run this on another machine some day.
+It's network-transparent and fairly universal; I may want to run the VMs on another machine some day.

+If rsync is available on both the host and guest machine then that's used instead, which should be a bit faster.

 ### Will it work for Python, C, Rust, or other languages?
 With some modifications, sure.
 It just focuses on Go for now, as that's what I